rickardlindberg/rliterate/rliterate.markdown

 ##### Column widget

-The column widget is a panel containing a set of containers.
+The column widget is a panel containing containers.

 `rliterate.py / <<classes>>`: